SavaJankovic/Blog-Club/README.md

 # Blog-Club

-Blog Club is a SPA boilerplate built using data provided by JSONPlaceholder expandable by utilizing local storage.
+Blog Club is a Single Page Application boilerplate built using data provided by JSONPlaceholder expandable by utilizing local storage.
 Bring your own authors, start creating content and utilize this framework.

 ### Installing